spoutn1k/mcmap/README.md

 `mcmap` will render the terrain in batches using all the threads of your computer.
 Unfortunately, when those batches merge, some artifacts are created: lines appear in oceans where the merge was operated.

-Use `-tile` with a bigger value to limit the amount of batches and thus of artifacts.
+Use `-fragment` with a bigger value to limit the amount of batches and thus of artifacts.
 This is limited by the available memory, as rendering a whole map iin one go may require 10+ gigabytes of ram.

-Use `-tile` with a lower value to increase performance.
-256 and 512 tiles are really efficient.
+Use `-fragment` with a lower value to increase performance.
+Fragments of 256x256 and 512x512 blocks are really efficient.

 ## Color file format